evavra/2d_bayesian_fault_inversion/README.md

 I would recommend using [Conda](https://conda.io/projects/conda/en/latest/index.html) to create a new Python environment to install and manage these packages.

 ## Usage
-There are four modes which can be used
+There are four modes which can be used:
 ```
     python profile_inversion.py                 - perform entire inversion
     python profile_inversion.py preview         - select and plot profiles only.